Euler simulation of interacting particle systems and McKean-Vlasov SDEs with fully superlinear growth drifts in space and interaction: Examples of interest

 Figure \ref{fig:1-2:granular example} (e) shows the path type strong error of both method, compare to the results in (c), the SSM preserve the error rate of near $1.0$ and perform better than the Taming method.

-Figure \ref{fig:1-2:granular example} (f) shows the PoC error of both methods, two results coincide since the differences between two methods are within $0.001$.
-The PoC rates are near $0.5$ which is better than the result of $1/4$ after we take square root in Proposition \ref{Prop:Propagation of Chaos}.
-This result is similar to \cite[Example 4.1]{reisinger2020adaptive}, and is explained theoretically in \cite[Lemma 5.1]{delarue2018masterCLT} but under stronger assumptions.
+Figure \ref{fig:1-2:granular example} (f) shows the PoC error of both methods.
+The two results coincide since the differences between two methods are within $0.001$.
+The PoC rates are near $0.5$ which is better than the theoretical result of $1/4$ after we take square root in Proposition \ref{Prop:Propagation of Chaos}.
+This result is similar to \cite[Example 4.1]{reisinger2020adaptive}, and is explained theoretically by \cite[Lemma 5.1]{delarue2018masterCLT} but under stronger assumptions than ours.